DynaBoost

 Recent advancements in the generation of high peak-field sources of few-cycle terahertz (THz) pulses have opened new avenues for exploring dynamic processes in solids, where the combination of single-cycle THz excitation with ultrafast X-ray diffraction probe pulses allows for the direct tracking of atomic displacements within the unit cell when driven by an intense electromagnetic field.
 While this type of approach has shown its potential upon application to ferroelectric crystals at LCLS, protein motions are inherently much more complex, involving non-trivial molecular re- arrangements in more porous and hydrated environments.
 This complexity presents a significant challenge to studying THz-induced motions that we address through a simulation-forward first-principles based approach to experimental design and data analysis.

-Moreover, development of a theoretical basis for these experiments will significantly aid in the interpretation and clarification of on-going diffuse X-ray scattering analyses in single-crystal protein crystallography experiments, which is a challenging and active area of investigation for studying protein dynamics (Peck et al., 2018; Peck et al., 2023).
+Moreover, development of a theoretical basis for these experiments will significantly aid in the interpretation and clarification of on-going diffuse X-ray scattering analyses in single-crystal protein crystallography experiments, which is a challenging and active area of investigation for studying protein dynamics.
 By correlating experimental observations with simulations of protein structures and their dynamics, our approach will help refine the interpretation of diffuse X-ray scattering patterns, providing enhanced clarity and precision in elucidating the structural dynamics of proteins within crystalline environments.